Back to blog

 TL;DR

-Ahrefs is the industry leader for backlink analysis and keyword research.
-It has the largest commercial backlink index (35T+ links) and one of the deepest keyword databases available.
-Plans start at $29/month (Starter) but the useful features begin at $129/month (Lite).
-Strengths: best-in-class backlink data, accurate keyword difficulty scores, Content Explorer for finding link-worthy content.
-Weaknesses: credit-based pricing that runs out fast, site audit module is a bolt-on (not a dedicated crawler), expensive at scale.
+Ahrefs is the industry leader for backlink analysis and keyword research, with the largest commercial backlink index (35T+ links) and one of the deepest keyword databases available.
+Plans start at $29/month (Starter), but the useful features begin at $129/month (Lite).

 Ahrefs Review Verdict: 4.0 / 5